NATO Air Base Geilenkirchen: NATO E-3A Component

 The E-3A Component is NATO's first operational flying unit with multinational manning.
-The Component commander's position is of Brigadier General rank and is held alternately by Germany and the USA.
-The Component's organisational structure comprises a headquarters staff and five major functional elements (Operations Wing, Logistics Wing, Base Support Wing, Training Wing and Information Technology Wing).
-Each Wing is commanded by a colonel, each from a different NATO member nation.
+The Component commander's position is of brigadier general rank and is held alternately by Germany and the USA.
+The Component's organisational structure comprises a headquarters staff and three major functional elements (Operations Wing, Logistics Wing, and Base Support Wing).
+Each Wing is commanded by a colonel, each from a different NATO member state.

-The component's multinational, fully integrated workforce consists of more than 3,000 military and civilian personnel from 17 NATO member nations.
+The NATO Air Base's workforce consists of more than 2,500 military and civilian personnel.
 This figure includes personnel assigned to support functions, such as the engineering support teams of the Bundeswehr Service Centre, National Support Unit personnel, and morale and welfare activities staff.

 Operations

 The component operates fourteen (out of an original order for 18) Boeing E-3A AWACS aircraft all of which are based on the Boeing 707 airframe (the component also operated three (3) Boeing 707 Trainer Cargo Aircraft, but these have been retired since 2011).
 These 14 aircraft of the NATO E-3A Component are all registered in Luxembourg as part of that country's contribution to the NATO AWACS programme.

 Since coming into service in the early 1980s, the aircraft and their onboard systems and associated ground-based equipment have undergone regular upgrading.
 Two major modernisation programmes have been accomplished since the early 1990s.
-The more recent of these, the MidTerm Modernization Programme, was completed in December 2018.
+The more recent of these, the Mid-term Modernization Programme, was completed in December 2018.
 It included the retrofitting of 14 E-3As with improved navigation systems, digital communication systems and five additional workstations, as well as the enhancement of two mission simulators.
+Currently, the mission systems are undergoing the modernisation programme called Final Lifetime Extension programme.
 As a result of this project the NATO AWACS will be able to continue to fulfill its intended role as an important NATO asset for maintaining peace and security.

-The Component's two operational E-3A squadrons and its former TCA squadron have a total of thirty multinational aircrews from 17 of NATO's 29 nations: Belgium, Denmark, Germany, Greece, Hungary, Italy, the Netherlands, Norway, Poland, Portugal, Spain, Turkey, Romania, and the United States.
-Canada withdrew its participation from the AWACS program in 2014, but rejoined in 2019.
-In addition, the Aircrew Training Squadron operates on an equally multinational basis under the direction of Training Wing.

 Normally, only a certain number of the E-3As are present at NATO Air Base Geilenkirchen at any given time.
 The remainder are deployed to the component's forward operating bases in Greece, Italy, Turkey, and the forward operating location in Norway, or to locations elsewhere.
 Each of these forward operating facilities is located on a national airbase.
-The component has approximately thirty military and civilian assigned personnel at each site; these are NATO personnel, but all are from the respective host nation.
+The component has approximately thirty military and civilian assigned personnel at each site; these are NATO personnel, but all are from the respective host state.

 Economic significance

-The E-3A Component directly employs more than 3,000 personnel at NATO Air Base Geilenkirchen and therefore has a significant economic impact in the surrounding communities.
+More than 2,500 personnel work at NATO Air Base Geilenkirchen.
+Therefore, the base has a significant economic impact on the surrounding communities.